 One other interesting point is the relative performance of array lists versus linked lists when fetching a specific element with a known location.
 Most people suggest linked lists as the number of elements grows large, and that’s good advice where there will be inserts and deletes that are not at the end.
 But if the primary use case will be adding things, fetching them, and iterating over them, a large array list may still be noticeably better.

-I didn’t spend time on other things I think would be interesting, like measuring how
+collection, so I didn’t spend time on other things I think would be interesting,